Buckitup-chat/sync_test/docs/task.md

 # Sync Test Task Documentation

-The ultimate goal of the task is to test out frontend side of [Phoenix Sync](https://www.youtube.com/watch?v=4IWShnVuRCg)
+The ultimate goal of the task is to test the frontend side of [Phoenix Sync](https://www.youtube.com/watch?v=4IWShnVuRCg)

-#Task
+# Task

-Build local first user Registry application.
+A local-first user registry application.
-A list where users could be created and filtered by name.
+ - A list where users can be created and filtered by name.
-User is identified by public key.
-Public key is created using ECC secp256k1.
+ - User is identified by public key.
+ - Public key is created using ECC secp256k1.
 Private key can be dropped (is not used in this app)

 The app should be built using [Electric SQL write through the db approach](https://electric-sql.com/docs/guides/writes#through-the-db).